jacobtread/jacobtread.com/src/content/projects/pocket-relay.md

 **Pocket Relay** is a custom game server emulator for **Mass Effect 3**.
 The server allows players to host their own servers for the game, enabling things like playing over **LAN** (Local Area Network).

-This server includes a dashboard which allows users to manage the server, and even experiment with different in-game items and characters in an environment isolated from the official game servers.
+This server includes a dashboard, which allows users to manage the server and even experiment with different in-game items and characters in an environment isolated from the official game servers.

-The server is very performant able to handle many simultaneous connections all while using very little resources.
+The server is very performant, able to handle many simultaneous connections while using very few resources.